 In April 2020, the company sent a letter to investors stating that options to provide liquidity to shareholders on the stock exchange were not viable currently and that “there can be no assurance that the company will cause a liquidity event to occur in the near future or at all.”

-The company stated that it “faces significant legal expenses related to pending lawsuits, an SEC investigation, and legal and consulting fees in connection with our exploration of potential strategic alternatives to provide liquidity to stockholders.”
+The company stated it “faces significant legal expenses related to pending lawsuits, an SEC investigation, and legal and consulting fees in connection with our exploration of potential strategic alternatives to provide liquidity to stockholders.”

 According to the statement, “The Advisor also surrendered its claim to 400,000 shares of common stock due to the Advisor from The Parking REIT on December 31, 2021, and contributed 175,000 shares of common stock to a settlement fund.
 Proceeds from the purchase of the shares from the settlement fund will be used for the benefit of the Company’s common stockholders.
 The settlement fund was created as part of the settlement of three class action lawsuits in which The Parking REIT was named as a defendant… a tender offer will commence promptly to purchase, subject to the offer conditions, up to 900,506 of The Parking REIT’s outstanding shares of common stock for $11.75 per share in cash.
 Offering materials to The Parking REIT’s stockholders describing the tender offer’s terms and conditions will be distributed accordingly.”